alstonwhite/plies-client/README.md

 ***

-This project was originally build and deployed through Replit, see notes below for usage with Replit:
+This project was originally built and deployed through Replit, see notes below for usage with Replit:

 ## Running React on Repl.it